-Any time we found ourselves in a darkened theater watching that iconic opening-crawl drift by, it was because we had earned it through years of patience and devotion.
-But when The Last Jedi opens in theaters this week, it will be the third Star Wars movie in as many years.
-And with Disney seemingly intent on fulfilling its promise of giving us a new one of these films every year until the end of time, we must ask the question: Is there such a thing as too much Star Wars?
+Whenever we've found ourselves in a darkened theater watching that iconic opening crawl, it was because we had earned it through years of patience and devotion.
+But when The Last Jedi opens in theaters, it will be the third Star Wars movie in as many years.
+And with Disney seemingly intent on fulfilling its promise of releasing a new one of these films every year until the end of time, we must ask the question: Is there such a thing as too much Star Wars?

 The Last Jedi is on track for its own juggernaut first weekend, a clear sign that audiences are eager to see how this next chapter unfolds, and for good reason.
 The buzz on social media after the initial press screenings was rapturous, and the film currently boasts a sparkling 94 percent fresh on Rotten Tomatoes.
 (Check out Playboy's own sterling review here.)
 The common consensus is that, much like Abrams before him, director Rian Johnson honors the franchise’s storied legacy while moving the series forward in thrilling and surprising ways.